getify/elasi/1.0/el.md

 [![License](https://img.shields.io/badge/license-MIT-a1356a)](../LICENSE.txt) ![Version: 1.0](https://img.shields.io/badge/Version-1.0-blue) ![Status: Draft](https://img.shields.io/badge/Draft-Status-orange)

+## JSON, Base64, UTF-8, Binary

+The following algorithms make heavy reference to terms "Base64".
+But the hashing/encryption/decryption APIs all use binary data.
+JS strings also hold underlying UTF-16 (double UTF-8) character data that must be preserved.
+And application data is typically held in objects, but only strings can be encrypted/decrypted.

+To encode a JS object as a JSON string, use `JSON.stringify(..)`.
+To decode a string back to a JS object, use `JSON.parse(..)`.

+When you have binary data, such as the randomly generated *iv* (initialization vector) data (in an `ArrayBuffer`) or the derived key in its binary form, and you need to store value that in a JSON string, you need to encode that binary data as Base64.

+The application should use a package like [base64-arraybuffer](https://www.npmjs.com/package/base64-arraybuffer) for this conversion, with the `encode(..)` method.
+To go the other direction, from Base64 back to a binary `ArrayBuffer`, use `decode(..)`.

+When you have a plain-text (non-encrypted) string, such as the user's secret passphrase or the JSON string of user data, and you need a binary representation for an API, care must be taken to ensure the binary UTF-8 bytes are extracted from the string.
+To do so, use the built-in utility `(new TextEncoder()).encode(..)`.
+To go from binary back to a JS string, use `(new TextDecoder()).decode(..)`.

 ## Storage

 Storing information on a user's device, via various Web Platform APIs, requires careful consideration.